asteyven/SET08103-base/units/unit05/unit05a.md

 ## Recommended Reading

-Most of the information is this lecture is taken from *Agile Software Requirements* from Dean Leffingwell.
+Most of the information is this Unit is taken from *Agile Software Requirements* from Dean Leffingwell.

 ![Agile Software Requirements](img/agile-req-book.jpg)